tjhickey724/SpecsGradingApp/MLA-features.md

 Finally, if the problem is peer reviewable, then after the user has submitted an answer, they will be able to review others answers and see all of the answers.

-These features of the problem are stored in the PsetProblem object, not in the problem itself, as the problem can be shared in many classes which may want different states at different times.
+These features of the problem are stored in the Problem object.